HallaSurvivor/Blog/_posts/2021-12-16-topological-categories.md

 4. If every arrow in $\mathcal{C}$ factors as a [regepi][16] followed by a [mono][17], then every arrow in $\mathcal{T}$ factors in the same way

-Notice that the first three conditions conspire to tell us that whenever we can apply the [Special Adjoint Functor Theorem][15] to $\mathcal{C}$, we can _also_ do so to $\mathcal{T}$!
+Notice that the first three of these corollaries conspire to tell us that whenever we can apply the [Special Adjoint Functor Theorem][15] to $\mathcal{C}$, we can _also_ do so to $\mathcal{T}$!
 This tells us that limit preserving functors out of a topological category almost always